 - Phone number,

-- Where you are based or address of your studio, and
+- Where you are based or the address of your studio, and

 - Social media accounts.

-Once you have the structure, you might be wondering how to design an architecture portfolio.
-You’ve seen a couple of great architecture portfolio examples above, which can prove to be useful as inspiration.
+Once you have the structure, you might be wondering how to design the layout of your architecture portfolio.
+You’ve seen a couple of great examples above, which can prove to be useful as inspiration.
 This is where we advise you to start.

 When you are choosing a template, make sure that it reflects your design aesthetic and that it has enough whitespace, and room for large images.
 These will allow your work to shine and impress your audience.

-4. Share your architecture portfolio at the right place
+4. Share your portfolio at the right place

 Sharing your portfolio the right way is just as important as creating it.
 There is some difference between offline and online portfolios.
 Let’s see them: